The New Version of the New Mattress

 The Brooklyn Signature comes with a 10-year warranty.
 The sleep trial is for 120 days.

 Customer ratings for the Brooklyn Signature are fairly close on Amazon and on the Brooklyn Bedding site, lending credibility to the response.
-On Amazon, with only 21 reviews so far for the Signature, the average rating is 4.76 out of 5 stars (95.29%) for verified Amazon customers, and 4.71 (94.29%) for all reviewers.
+On Amazon, with only 21 reviews so far for the Signature (for Amazon this is a new listing), the average rating is 4.76 out of 5 stars (95.29%) for verified Amazon customers and 4.71 (94.29%) for all reviewers.

 Pros & Cons